ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 - Typical Multi Recursive Implementation: 1,146,295,688,027,634,168,203 calls ≈ 1 sextillion calls
 - Fast Doubles: 163 calls
-- Tail Recursive Implementation (Memoization has no effect): 100 calls
+- Tail Recursive Implementation: 100 calls
-- Linear Recursive Implementation (Memoization has no effect): 8 calls
+- Linear Recursive Implementation: 8 calls

 ## Nested Recursion

-One special case of multi recursion is when the argument of the recursive call is itself a recursive call.
-This is not usual in software development but could arise in mathmatical fields.
-One example is the Hofstadter G Sequence:
+One special case of multi-recursion is when the argument of the recursive call is itself a recursive call.
+This is not usual in software development but could arise in mathematical fields.
+One example is the [Hofstadter G Sequence](https://mathworld.wolfram.com/HofstadterG-Sequence.html){: target="_blank"}:

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20hofstadter_g%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%200%0A%20%20%20%20return%20n%20-%20hofstadter_g%28hofstadter_g%28n%20-%201%29%29%0A%0Aassert%20%5Bhofstadter_g%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B0,%201,%201,%202,%203,%203,%204%5D&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}